• Skip to main content

 Note: If you prefer to leave this ingredient out, that's okay, the recipe will be just fine and just as delicious without it!

 These smoky lentil sloppy joes get some of their flavour from liquid smoke.
-If you've never used it before, it's a bottled liquid you add to recipes to give them a smoky flavour.
+If you've never used it before, it gives your recipes a nice, smoky flavour.

-You can find it in the condiment section of your grocery store and it's fairly inexpensive, usually under $4 for a bottle.
-And a little goes a long way (this recipe only calls for a ½ teaspoon!) so your bottle will last a very long time.
+You can find it in the condiment section of your grocery store, and a little goes a long way (this recipe only calls for a ½ teaspoon!), so your bottle will last a very long time.

 Finished filling for lentil sloppy joes sandwiches being scooped from a ladle out of an Instant Pot.